Around the remote: Chuck Barney's TV and streaming picks for Sept. 19-25 - NewsBreak

 Around the remote: Chuck Barney's TV and streaming picks for Sept.
 19-25

-DON'T MISS: "73rd Emmy Awards" -- It's TV's big night and we have lots of questions: Can the comical soccer underdogs of "Ted Lasso," actually experience the thrill of victory?
-Is "The Crown" poised to pull off a dramatic royal flush?
+”73rd Emmy Awards” – It’s TV’s big night, and we have lots of questions: Can the comical soccer underdogs of “Ted Lasso,” actually experience the thrill of victory?
+Is “The Crown” poised to pull off a dramatic royal flush?
 Will Baby Yoda grace the red carpet with his presence?
 (Yes, please!)
 At least one thing appears pretty certain: Shows from streaming platforms will dominate.
-As for our host, let's just hope Cedric the Entertainer lives up to his name.
-(5 p.m.
-PT; 8 p.m.
-ET, Sunday, CBS).www.arcamax.com
+As for our host, let’s just hope Cedric the Entertainer lives up to his name.
+(6 p.m.
+Sunday, CBS).www.wyomingnews.com

 Comments / 0